ArhanChaudhary/qter/media/paper/paper.typ

     & 2         && 1         && 4         && 3         && 0 \
 $

 where the arrows define the rearrangement.
 Note that we can have permutations of any number of items rather than just five.
 We can leave out the top row of the mapping because it will always be the numbers in order, so we could notate it $2, 1, 4, 3, 0$.
-We can see that this permutation can also be thought of as a bijective function between the numbers ${0, 1, 2, 3, 4}$ and themselves.
+We can see that this permutation can also be thought of as an invertible, or _bijective_, function between the numbers ${0, 1, 2, 3, 4}$ and themselves.

 So now, lets construct a group.
 The set of all permutations of a particular size, five in this example, will be the set representing our group.
 Then, we need an operation.
 Since permutations are basically functions, permutation composition can simply be function composition!